garrison/eigen3-hdf5/README.rst

           ..
     make test

-The cmake build has also been successfully used with Visual Studio 2013.
+The cmake build has been successfully used on Ubuntu 12.04 with gcc 4.8 and on Windows 7 with Visual Studio 2013.

 License
 -------